01 of 22

 Make Your Holiday Table Sparkle

 Whether you're hosting a large group this holiday season or just want to add a bit of festive cheer to your dining table, there are endless ways to decorate a Christmas table this year.
-From beautiful modern looks to sparkle and glam, we've got an easy holiday table for every taste.
-Check out our favorite looks this season—like this charming birch and berry branch centerpiece from Pink Peonies—and make them your own.Continue to 2 of 22 below.
+From beautiful modern looks to sparkle and glam, there's an easy holiday table for every taste.
+Check out some of the best looks this season—like this charming birch and berry branch centerpiece from Pink Peonies by Rachel Parcell—and make them your own.Continue to 2 of 22 below.

 02 of 22

 Whether or not you plan on setting a formal table this year, these tree trunk chargers from Lauren McBride are a whimsical and rustic way to bring the outside in.
 You can find wood slices at any craft store—just aim for one larger than your dinner plates (a standard charger is 11 to 14 inches).
 Pair the chargers with greenery and linen, and you'll have a holiday look you can repurpose all year long.Continue to 3 of 22 below.

 A Simple, Festive CenterpieceContinue to 4 of 22 below.